tezos/tezos/docs/whitedoc/the_big_picture.rst

 distance.
 It abstracts from all plumbing and both internal and system dependencies to give a simple view of the main components, their responsibilities and interactions.
-The second part is written for developpers, and is at the level of OPAM packages.
+The second part is written for developers, and is at the level of OPAM packages.

 The Big Picture
 ---------------